leapmotion/leapjs-rigged-hand/README.md

  through `frame.hands[index].data('riggedHand.mesh')`.
 This will be the Three.js mesh, as is.

 To get the css window coordinates of anything in leap-space, use the `handMesh.screenPosition` method, as seen in main.coffee.
-Note that if your WebGL canvas doesn't take up the whole screen in a fixed position, you will need to add an offset.
-See [https://github.com/mrdoob/three.js/issues/78](https://github.com/mrdoob/three.js/issues/78).
+The number returned will be distance from the bottom left corner of the WebGL canvas.

+Note that if a custom scene is passed in, `scope.renderer` must also be passed in/set.

 ```coffeescript
 controller.on 'frame', (frame)->